 Charles University has a lot of libraries available to use.
-It’s not just about borrowing books there, but also for sitting down and studying, or just relaxing between lectures.
+It’s not just about borrowing books there (or board games, anatomic models…), but also for sitting down and studying, or just relaxing between lectures.
 Each faculty has at least one library that covers the disciplines taught at that faculty.
-You can use all of them with a CU Student Card, which you can get at any of the Card Service Centers.
+You can use their services with a CU (Student) Card, which you can get at any of the Card Service Centers and with e-application.

 The list of libraries, their contacts and websites can be found here.

 However, it is also important to know how to behave in the library (and towards the library), and the Charles University Library and Circulation Rules will help you with that.

 After obtaining your CU (Student) Card and as a student/employee of ‘Charles University, submit an electronic application.
 By completing the application form, you agree to comply with the Charles University Library and Circulation Rules and with providing personal data.
 Before agreeing, check the pre-filled e-mail address to which you will later receive library information, including notifications of the end of the loan period or messages about prepared reservations.
 It only takes a moment and then you can make full use of library services and manage your personal user account.

 What are the benefits of a user account?

 - view your fines, fees, blocks and messages and personal information (contacts)